xvillaneau/adventofcode-python/README.md

 * **2018**: Incomplete.
 Some broken code.
 * **2019**: Ongoing.

+## Acknowledgements

+Huge shout-out to and infinite respect for Eric Wastl, the creator of Advent of Code and designer of all its puzzles.
+For having tried myself, creating good and fun programming puzzles requires _crazy_ amounts of effort.
+Being able to build two dozens of these every year, with randomized input data and a storyline, is nothing short of mind-blowing.

+Kudos to my colleagues too, off whom I like to bounce ideas.

 ## Disclaimer

 This is not good code.
 It is entirely undocumented, mostly untested, not guaranteed to be correct, and most certainly does not reflect any best practices outside formatting.
 I don't think my AoC solutions are particularly exotic, but that's subjective.